 Autumn is a magical time in Inverness and the Scottish Highlands.
 Nature puts on a spectacular show as swathes of golden colours envelop the local landscape, wildlife is abundant and there are plenty of activities and attractions to enjoy.
 So, let’s take a look at some of the best things to do this autumn in Inverness.

-This month, we have a fantastic autumn offer here at Ness Walk Hotel.
-Where you can enjoy a one or two-night break at our 5-star hotel.
+We have a fantastic autumn offer here at Ness Walk Hotel, where you can enjoy a one or two-night break at our 5-star hotel.
 Available for bookings for the Autumn, complete with luxury accommodation and exquisite dining.
-Nestled on the banks of the River Ness, our hotel is in the perfect autumnal setting.
-Soak up the river bank views and enjoy an indulgent stay with us.
-Hurry, it’s your last chance to book an Autumn Cocooning break today for an incredible deal.
+Ness Walk is nestled on the banks of the River Ness.
+Our hotel is in the perfect autumnal setting for you to soak up the river bank views.
+Enjoy an indulgent stay with us.
+Book an Autumn Cocooning break today for an incredible deal.
 There’s no better way to coorie in than with us here at Ness Walk.

-We also have a selection of show-stopping hotel and theatre breaks to dazzle and entertain you.
-Beginning this autumn with Matthew Bourne’s The Midnight Bell.
-The package for two people includes your accommodation here at Ness Walk, Champagne on arrival, a pre-theatre dinner, tickets to The Midnight Bell at Eden Court Theatre, chocolates for the performance and breakfast the next morning.
+We also have a choice of show-stopping hotel and theatre breaks to dazzle and entertain you.
+The two-person package includes your accommodation here at Ness Walk, Champagne on arrival, a pre-theatre dinner, tickets to a wonderful show at Eden Court Theatre, chocolates for the performance and breakfast the next morning.

 The main highlight of autumn in the Highlands is the magnificent scenery.
 Made all the more beautiful (if indeed that’s possible) by the stunning autumnal colours.
 Scarlett, crimson and amber leaves paint a picture worth a thousand words.
 It’s the ideal time to enjoy a long walk, where you can really take it all in.
 From a peaceful stroll along the River Ness and Ness Islands right here in the city centre, to a section of the epic Loch Ness 360° Trail with spectacular views of Loch Ness.
 You’re spoilt for choice when it comes to autumn walks near Inverness.